 - Medicine costs.
 If cost is a consideration in building a medicine plan, ask your doctor whether less expensive generic brands would be appropriate for you.
 For most people who take prescription medicine, taking a generic form of that medicine is less expensive and works just as well as the brand name medicine.
 Talk with your doctor if you are worried that a generic version of your medicine will not work for you.
 You also may want to ask your doctor for a 90-day supply of your medicines if it costs less.
 Compare prices between several pharmacies.
 And consider mail-order pharmacies.

 - Medicines to avoid.
 Some nonprescription medicines and drugs may react with your prescribed epilepsy medicines.
 Make a list of medicines to avoid.
 And check with your doctor before taking any medicines on this list.

 Taking medicines properly means taking the right dose of the right medicines at the right time.
 To be sure you are taking your medicines properly, you may want to have a system to keep track of when and how you take your pills.

 - Make a list of all your medicines and keep it up to date.
-At every visit with your doctor, review your master list of medicines (What is a PDF document?) .
+At every visit with your doctor, review your master list of medicines .

 - Plan a daily schedule of medicines.
 Post your medicine schedule in a prominent place near your medicine cabinet.
 Take it along when you travel.
-Record your medicine schedule in a daily planner that has spaces for hourly entries (What is a PDF document?) .
+Record your medicine schedule in a daily planner that has spaces for hourly entries .